Skip to Content

 • Molasses – Adds sweetness to these rolls and also aids in keeping the bread moist.
 The varieties are explained below.

-• Cocoa – Adds a deep richness to the flavor without the actual taste of chocolate.
-We use Dutch-processed cocoa.
+• Unsweetened Cocoa Powder – Adds a deep richness to the flavor without the actual taste of chocolate.

 • Brown Sugar – Either light or dark varieties will work just fine.